 WHAT DO YOU NEED TO GET STARTED?

 Obviously the only things that you need to get started is a notebook and pen and you will use them the most.
-You will probably only use the marker and stencil once a month but still nice to have for serious bullet journaling!
+However, the markers are useful for colour coding your journal and the stencils will save you time in creating beautiful layouts!

 Make your Bullet Journal Period Tracker Beautiful to look at!

 If a page in your bullet journal is something you like looking at then it is more likely to get used.

 Very simple bullet journal period tracker to use if you are just getting started tracking it.
 Just colour the boxes on the dates that you get your period.
 Soon you will be able to foreshadow when the next period is coming based off of the fact that it always happens in a consistent cycle.

 If it is not a consistent cycle then this will be great information to take to a naturopath to figure out why.

 Use a quote that reminds you that you are a Badass!

 Same idea of how you track the days that you get your period as the example above.
 I love the addition of the quote!

 Track intensity of your period and keep self care ideas at the ready